py4j/py4j/py4j-web/faq.rst

 How to call a static method?
 ----------------------------

 Use the ``jvm`` member of a gateway followed by the fully qualified name of the method's class.
 Do the same for static fields.

 ::

   >>> gateway = JavaGateway()
-  >>> timestamp = gateway.jvm.java.lang.System.currentTimeMillis()
+  >>> timestamp = gateway.jvm.System.currentTimeMillis() # equivalent to jvm.java.lang.System...

 How to access a field?